Our Research Group

-Dr. Rappaport is a professor (assistant rank, tenure track) in the Department of Psychology at the University of Windsor and a psychologist in Canada (Ontario) and the USA (Virginia).
+Dr. Rappaport is an associate professor in the Department of Psychology at the University of Windsor and a psychologist in Canada (Ontario) and the USA (Virginia).
 His research and clinical expertise focus on child and adolescent mental health.
 Specifically, his work clarifies the genetic and environmental etiology of psychological and psychiatric conditions, especially anxiety and depressive disorders, from childhood through adulthood.
-Dr. Rappaport completed a Ph.D. in clinical psychology from McGill University, B.A. in psychology from New York University, and postdoctoral fellowship at the Virginia Institute for Psychiatric and Behavioral Genetics in the Department of Psychiatry at Virginia Commonwealth University where he is an affiliate assistant professor of psychiatry.
+Dr. Rappaport completed a Ph.D. in clinical psychology from McGill University, B.A. in psychology from New York University, and postdoctoral fellowship at the Virginia Institute for Psychiatric and Behavioral Genetics in the Department of Psychiatry at Virginia Commonwealth University where he is an external affiliate.

 Dr. Rappaport also maintains a private practice in Southwestern Ontario where he provides psychological assessment and treatment for children, adolescents, and adults with a wide range of mental health concerns.